84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Choosing a school?
 You’ve got options.

-If you live in North Carolina and are making a decision about K-12 education for your child, this post is for you.
+If you live in North Carolina and are curious about school choice options for your child, this post is for you.
 Where you send your child to school impacts whether they are inspired, happy, and equipped for success, and you may have more school options than you realize!
 This post will breakdown the main types of schools available to you in North Carolina, as well as provide additional education resources.

 North Carolina has a variety of learning environments to choose from.
 You can choose from traditional public schoolspublic charter schoolspublic magnet schoolsprivate schoolsonline learninghomeschooling, and microschooling and mix-and-match learning